james-b-yu/font-tool/README.md

 ## Why?
 Font Tool has been designed especially with portability and ease of use in mind.
 The executable weighs in at only ~1MB, is statically-linked, operating within a single executable which can be renamed and placed anywhere, and makes no permanent changes to the computer.
 However, for the most portability, it is recommended to place the executable in a folder on the _same drive_ as the user's font files to remove the dependency of a changing drive letter.

 One aspect that makes this application much better for font loading than other font-loading applications, apart from its easy-to-use interface, is the multi-threaded approach to loading fonts.
-Instead of waiting `n * t` time for fonts to load, one must only wait `t` time as fonts are loaded in parallel,  boosting productivity and ease-of-use. (`n` is the number of fonts; `t` is the time taken for each font to load.)
+Instead of waiting `n * t` time for fonts to load, one must only wait `t` time as fonts are loaded in parallel,  boosting productivity and ease-of-use. (`n` is the number of fonts; `t` is the time taken for each font to load).

 ## How?
 A minimal UI has been created to make it as easy as possible to load and unload fonts.
 One can load fonts by using the dedicated button, through drag-and-drop onto the window, through drag-and-drop onto the executable, as well as through a menu in the system tray for easy access.
 This vast array of methods is part of a struggle to make the application as intuitive to use as possible.